muratk3n/thirdwave/en/README.md

 Governor Fredo..
 This guy is actually dumber than his brother at CNN.
 He thought he'd just snatch the nomination through some TV time?
-How f-ing deluded are you?
+How f-ing deluded is that?

 "@StuDoesAmerica